sbb-design-systems/lyne-components/src/components/sbb-toggle-check/readme.md

 It is possible to provide a label via an unnamed slot; the component can optionally display a `sbb-icon` using the `iconName` property or via custom content using the `icon` slot.
-The icon can be at the component start or end based on the value of `labelPosition` property (default: `after`).
+The icon can be at the component start or end based on the value of the `labelPosition` property (default: `after`).

 ```html
 <sbb-toggle-check value="single-checkbox" icon-name='pie-small'>